 You must pre-book tickets for this event, please see our ticket page for all the information regarding tickets.
 There are limited tickets so selling out is a possibility.
-Ticket sales close on the 24th July 2019.
+Ticket sales close at midnight on 4th August.

 You must book parking for the event if you intend to bring your car.
 There is limited parking so this may also sell out.

 Taxis will be able to drop you off at the entrance to the Festival.

 If you require a personal assistant to help you on the day they can attend for free, but you must arrange this with us first by contacting Alexis on email@example.com or calling 01889 880100.
 Carers may also attend for free by contacting us in advance.